entire/tiva-enet-booloader/README.md

 end   = 0x00020884
 ```

-Then make sure that when something happens (like a button press or a magic packet comes in) that the code will initiate jumping to the bootloader with a code structure like this:
+Then make sure that when something happens (like a button press or a magic packet comes in) that the code will initiate jumping to the bootloader with a code structure like this in `boot_demo_emac_flash.c`:

 ```c
 SoftwareUpdateInit(SoftwareUpdateRequestCallback);